 - 1 teaspoon (5 ml) pure vanilla extract

-- All-purpose flour and shortening or vegetable oil to prepare cake pans
+- Additional all-purpose flour and shortening or vegetable oil, to prepare cake pans

 - 1 to 1½ recipes Strawberry-Raspberry Mascarpone Buttercream, recipe by Wicked Good Kitchen™